Tyelab/bruker_pipeline/README.md

 /snlkt/data/_DATA/specialk_cs/2p/raw/CSC013/20211214/20211214_CSC013_plane1_-362.075_raw-121
 ```

 Substitute the paths to your *raw* directories.
 As of 2/23/22, it appears that performance is maintained for up to 7 rippers running at once.
-This file must be saved in
-in the `raw_conversion` directory.
+This file must be saved in the `raw_conversion` directory.
 Ideally, it would be given a unique filename in the following format:

 - YYYYMMDD_project#conversion: `20220223_specialk_cs1`